blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 ### Tenpai

-Each hand contains 13 tiles, but 14 are needed to win.
+Each player's hand contains 13 tiles, but 14 are needed to win.
 Once you have built a hand such that a 14th tile would form a winning hand, you are considered to be in *tenpai* (ready).
 The tile(s) that you can win off are called your *machi* (waits).

 <img class="tile" src="{{site.url}}/assets/res/2020-11-08-mahjong-guide/2sou.svg">
 <img class="tile" src="{{site.url}}/assets/res/2020-11-08-mahjong-guide/2sou.svg">